 - Select the line to be edited. - Press the key to enter text edit mode. - 3.
 Use either VALUE key to scroll through the characters.
 A space is selected like a character. - 4.
 Press the key to advance the cursor to the next position. - 5.
 Repeat step 3 and continue entering characters until the desired text is displayed. - 6.
-The help information. - 7.
-Press the key to store the new settings.
+The HELP key may be pressed at any time for context sensitive help information. - 7.
+Press the ENTER key to store the new settings.